maknesium/rsync-backup-script/readme.md

 Drop the script to a folder in your path e.g. `/usr/local/sbin` or `/usr/local/bin` or `/usr/sbin` or `/usr/bin`

-You can find out which directories are in your path by entering `echo $PATH` on the command line interface (CLI)
+You can find out which directories are in your path by entering `echo $PATH` on the command line interface (CLI).

 ### Prerequisites